ChainAgnostic/caip-extended/README.md

 # caip-extended

-CAIP-Extended is a monorepo housing multiple namespace-specific validation libraries for popular CAIP standards.
+CAIP-Extended is a monorepo housing multiple [namespace][]-specific validation libraries for popular CAIP standards.

-Currently, this monorepo includes a common core set of tools, and the code for the following namespace-specific packages, which each provide validator functions for each of the syntaxes listed to the right
+Currently, this monorepo includes a common core set of tools, and the code for the following [namespace][]-specific packages, which each provide validator functions for each of the syntaxes listed to the right

 |namespace|CAIP-2|CAIP-10|CAIP-19|CAIP-122|
 |---|---|---|---|---|